top of page

 The Charlotte Food Shelf, located in the basement of our Vestry, offers food and personal care items to families in the Charlotte area who are in need.
 We support the food shelf in three ways: 1) through an annual donation from the General Fund Budget; 2) through an in-kind donation of space to house the Food Shelf; 3) through donations of canned goods, personal care items and garden vegetables throughout the year.
 Learn more about the Charlotte Food Shelf, including ways you can help or receive help.

-In addition, our church partners with the Charlotte Library, Charlotte Food Shelf, and Spear Corner Store to provide meals for families in our wider community, particularly during school vacation weeks and summer vacation.
+In addition, our church partners with the Charlotte Library, Charlotte Food Shelf, and Spear's Corner Store to provide meals for families in our wider community, particularly during school vacation weeks and summer vacation.
 CCC also supports the Vermont Food Bank with an annual donation from our core budget.

 Christmas Giving Tree